-You will be talking with Victoria Knight from your first question of interest all the way until you matriculate into the program.
+You will be talking with Michelle Spence from your first question of interest until you matriculate into the program.
 Welcome!

 The successful candidate for admission to the Physician Assistant Program will have:

 - A Bachelor's Degree (any discipline) from an accredited institution

 - An overall GPA and science GPA equal to or higher than 3.0

 - Completed General/Inorganic Chemistry - 6 credits (2 courses)

 - Completed Organic Chemistry or Biochemistry - 3 credits (1 course)